 The AHRQ report concluded that a type of surgical treatment known as laparoscopic fundoplication is at least as effective as drug-based medical treatment for some patients, but also had a higher risk of serious side effects.
 The report also found that fundoplication surgery decreased, but did not always eliminate, the use of antireflux medications.
 The surgical treatment using an endoscopic variation of fundoplication also has been used to treat GERD, but AHRQ’s analysis found there is not enough evidence to compare this type of surgery’s effectiveness with other treatments.

-The report, Comparative Effectiveness of Management Strategies for Adults with Gastroesophageal Reflux Disease, is an update to a 2005 report.
+The 2011 GERD report is an update to a 2005 report.
 The systematic review of 166 clinical studies published between January 2004 and August 2010 examined the comparative effectiveness, benefits, and adverse effects of treatments for GERD and investigated whether there are factors that influence or predict treatment effectiveness.
 It helps provide information that doctors and patients can use when considering a plan for treatment.

 The review did not evaluate diagnostic approaches, treatment options for patients with symptoms resistant to treatments, or the effect of lifestyle modifications on GERD symptoms.
 It does not represent clinical recommendations or guidelines.